 holy basil plant borrowed photo

-Holy Basil: A Helpful Herb
+Holy Basil or Tulsi: A Helpful Herb

 Holy Basil/Tulsi (Ocimum tenuiflorum, and O. africanum), Lamiaceae (Mint) family